alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/pass-a-serialized-object-in-querystring-with-less-chars.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-I use DataContractSerializer to have a xml serialized stream, then I encode in UTF8 with Gzip compression, and finally I convert to Base64 and UrlEncode it, the result is 948 chars :) quite good, because now Iâ€™m under 1000 chars, respect the first version with plain binary serialization that was 3264 chars.
+I use DataContractSerializer to have a xml serialized stream, then I encode in UTF8 with Gzip compression, and finally I convert to Base64 and UrlEncode it, the result is 948 chars :) quite good, because now I'm under 1000 chars, respect the first version with plain binary serialization that was 3264 chars.

 Alk.